Plaxtic/arptools/README.md

     sudo ./arp_unspoof <interface> <target-sufix> <host-sufix>

 * Same as arp_spoof but backwards
-* Usefull if you accidentaly DoS your flatmates or yourself
+* Useful if you accidentaly DoS your flatmates or yourself

 sweep: